HackYourFuture/Node.js/week3/README.md

 9. Express vs native http library
 6. Building a REST web API for Todos

-## Check out the React repo here ->
+## Check out the React repo [here](https://github.com/HackYourFuture/React)
-And find out how you can prepare for the first React lecture
+And find out how you can prepare for the first React lecture :dancers: